-#2 Updated by Michal Fapso over 5 years ago
+#2 Updated by Michal Fapso about 6 years ago

 Thanks for your reply, Ulrich.
 Sure, I see, a bug-free application is the ultimate goal :o) But what about autosaving the history only of the current picture say every 30 seconds or so.
 I am sure it would not harm the performance, since the xmp files have only few kilobytes.
 I was editing one picture for about 20 minutes when darktable crashed, so any kind of autosave would really help.
 Maybe it would be even possible with a Lua script?

-#3 Updated by Tobias Ellinghaus over 5 years ago
+#3 Updated by Tobias Ellinghaus about 6 years ago

 The problem is that the crash might be due to an invalid parameter in a module or a bug in a mask.
 If we auto-saved we would propagate this buggy value to the stored data and make it impossible to ever load it again (unless you discard the history stack) since just opening it would bring back the settings that made darktable crash.
 It might even be that you won't be able to start darktable any more in this case (for example when darktable tries to process the image on startup to generate a thumbnail).
 The problems inherent to this are way worse than eventually losing your edit, knowing it and having a clean start.